saisandeepvaddi/ten-hands/README.md

 7. App installation says Ten Hands is from Unknown Publisher(Windows) or unidentified developer(macOS).
 Is it safe to install?

 > Of course, every single line of code is open source for you to verify.
 I just couldn't buy expensive code signing certificates.
-Google how to install app from unidentified developer for steps to allow app in macOS.
+Google "how to install app from unidentified developer" for steps to allow app in macOS.

 # Contributions